|

 is linear!

-The mod consists of
+The mod consists of disconnecting

-disconnecting the existing grid
+the existing grid bias circuit and

-bias circuit and connecting a new
+connecting a new regulator circuit

-regulator circuit built on a small
+built on a small piece of

-piece of prototype PCB.
-The new
+prototype PCB.
+The new grid bias

 regulator is based on an LM337T